renepacchaux/huntington-bank-pavilion/README.md

 --

 Having to deal with bad weather, no umbrella, acquiescing to seat squatting, or just getting lost in navigation are examples.
 Interviews that the team and I conducted point to the importance of experience-ruiners.
 Moments that lose the fun of the concert or lose the core experience are looming.
 --

-Find below a "happy" path more deeply unravels depending on who is walking it.
---

 The interviews were conducted to shed light on a representative user.
 The business, however, was regional in the sense that the information you get to go to a concert is in a different place than where you would learn dates, times, rules, and same-day setups.